The HCG diet has been around for decades but as we roll into 2020, it’s still a popular diet across the internet and social media.

 You are also unlikely to meet your basic nutrition needs (i.e., carbohydrate, fat, protein, vitamins, minerals) unless you’re supplementing.

-There are, however, extreme cases where a doctor might put a morbidly obese person on a strictly-supervised very low calorie diet (VLCD).
+There are, however, extreme cases where a doctor might put a morbidly obese person on a strictly monitored very low calorie diet (VLCD).

-But these are extreme cases where the goal is to shed weight as quickly as possible to reduce disease risk.
+But this is a rare situation where the goal is to shed weight as quickly as possible, even if unhealthy, to reduce disease risk.

-The HCG diet isn’t cheap.
-Because it’s not covered by insurance, you’d be personally liable for all doctor’s visits and injections.
+Because HCG injections are not covered by insurance, you’d be personally liable for all doctor’s visits and injections.

 An initial consultation could set you back between $100 and $200, plus another $10 to $15 for each HCG injection.

 Depending on how much weight you lose (or don’t lose), you may incur additional costs for ongoing office visits and injections.